Give Back to Your Patients (for Free!) with Quiz for a Cause

 We know that many of these people will present for health services at least once while in captivity, giving us a rare opportunity to identify and intervene, preventing further physical and emotional trauma.
 Statistically speaking, you’ve probably seen patients who are unrecognized victims of sex or labor trafficking.
 Do you know how to screen for, identify, and respond to human trafficking when you see it?

-At Rosh Review, we believe that knowledge is power and that education saves lives.
-That’s why we’re offering our Quiz for a Cause, a free question bank designed with one goal: to ensure you have the knowledge you need to save the lives of victims of human trafficking.
+Introducing Quiz for a Cause: Human Trafficking—a free question bank designed to ensure you have the knowledge you need to save the lives of victims of human trafficking.
 The rest is up to you.

 Learn more about Rosh Review Quiz for a Cause on the Rosh Review Giving page.